jmstark/16onions/README.md

 Running
 =======

-The run the sample Gossip module of the bootstrap peer:
+To run the sample Gossip module of the bootstrap peer:

     java -cp dist/voip.jar gossip.Main --config config/bootstrap.conf

-The framework is equipped with flexible logging mechanism.
-For example to increase the verbosity of Gossip module try:
+The framework is equipped with a flexible logging mechanism.
+For example, to increase the verbosity of Gossip module try:

     java -Djava.util.logging.config.file=logging.properties -cp dist/voip.jar \
       gossip.Main --config config/peer-2.conf

-You can edit the logging.properties file to set the verbosity of different components.
+You can edit the `logging.properties` file to set the verbosity of different components.

 Depending on your setup you may have to set the classpath for java to find the dependency libraries.
-In this case extend the `-cp dist/voip.jar' argument as
+In this case extend the `-cp dist/voip.jar` argument as
 following:

     -cp dist/voip.jar:libs/commons-cli-1.3.1.jar:libs/ini4j-0.5.4.jar:junit-4.12.jar